kubermatic/kubermatic/docs/logging.md

 We should use:
 - `log.Error` for logging errors
 - `log.Info` for logging state changes which might be relevant for the operator
-- `log.V(1).Info` for infos which are targeted in aiding debugging.
+- `log.Debug` for infos which are targeted in aiding debugging.
 Those are not being shown in production.

 ### Enriching logs with fields
 To fully utilize the logger, we will have a single logger instance as entrypoint which we pass to all required components.